Discovering stochastic dynamical equations from biological time series data: Results

+Unimodal distributions are widely observed in many biological datasets.
+However, they may be generated from very different dynamical processes and thus can be modeled by contrasting underlying SDEs.
+We aim to show that even in such cases, we can discover the original SDEs by applying our proposed method to the time series data.
+We consider the following two one-dimensional SDEs:

-Although Eq.~\ref{eq:m1} and \ref{eq:m2} are quite different, the time series generated with these equations as well as their histograms are very similar (Fig.~\ref{fig:synthetic} (A-i, A-ii, B-i, B-ii): in fact, the steady-state distribution of $x(t)$ will be identical for Eq.~\ref{eq:m1} and \ref{eq:m2}.
-Specifically, Eq.~\ref{eq:m1} has a single deterministic stable state at $x^*=0$, which is reflected in the histogram as well (Fig.~\ref{fig:synthetic} (A-ii)).
-The additive noise simply spreads the dynamics around the deterministic equilibrium.
-On the other hand, the deterministic stable equilibria for Eq~\ref{eq:m2} are at $\pm 1$ but the mode of the histogram is at 0 (Fig.~\ref{fig:synthetic} (B-ii)).
-In this case, the multiplicative noise-term completely alters the stability landscape, annihilating the deterministic stable states and creating a new noise-induced mode at $x=0$.
+Although Eq.~\ref{eq:m1} and \ref{eq:m2} are quite different, the time series generated with these equations, as well as their histograms, are very similar (Fig.~\ref{fig:synthetic} (A-i, A-ii, B-i, B-ii): in fact, the steady-state distributions of $x(t)$ are unimodal and are nearly identical for Eq.~\ref{eq:m1} and \ref{eq:m2}.
+From a dynamical systems point of view, Eq.~\ref{eq:m1} has a single deterministic stable state at $x^*=0$.
+Biologically, $x$ could be considered the deviation of the population size from its stable carrying capacity.
+Therefore, $x$ could be positive or negative.
+The additive noise---representing environmental fluctuations---simply spreads the dynamics of the population around the deterministic equilibrium, as reflected in the time series as well as the histogram (Fig.~\ref{fig:synthetic} (A-ii)).
+Therefore, we may refer to the mode of the histogram as reflecting a {\it deterministic state}.
+This is indeed the most commonly understood effect of noise.